 How should new parents navigate telemedicine with a newborn?

 Telemedicine may be a new concept for some families and may sound intimidating.
 In reality, it is a wonderful tool that allows you to communicate with your healthcare provider in real time remotely.
 Often, a secure and HIPAA-compliant platform is used that includes a video-chat feature so a live conversation can take place over the internet.
-Utilising telemedicine for nonemergency doctor's visits allows for more social distancing and less risk for spreading COVID-19.
+Utilizing telemedicine for nonemergency doctor’s visits allows for more social distancing and less risk for spreading COVID-19.

 While telemedicine will allow families to receive the same quality of care that they receive during face-to-face appointments, there are some unique aspects to this mode of care that parents should be mindful of.
 Every infant visit to the pediatrician is not complete without a weight check.
 If a family is going to be using telemedicine, Dr. Gator suggests that families ensure they have a scale at home to monitor weight trends.